signalfx/integrations/gcp/README.md

 ### DESCRIPTION

-Use SignalFx to monitor Google Cloud Platform (GCP) services via StackDriver Monitoring.
+Use SignalFx to monitor Google Cloud Platform (GCP) services through StackDriver Monitoring.
 This integration enables data collection from all GCP web services that report to StackDriver.

 ### FEATURES